72nd ANNUAL YOUNG ARTIST COMPETITION

 White Concert Hall, Garvey Fine Arts Center, Washburn University – Topeka, Kansas

 The Topeka Symphony again offers a special opportunity to talented young musicians.
-The overall winner of the Young Artist Competition will perform with the Topeka Symphony Orchestra at the concert on Saturday, December 17th, 2025.
+The overall winner of the Young Artist Competition will perform with the Topeka Symphony Orchestra at the concert on Wednesday, December 17th, 2025.
 Winners must perform the selection(s) performed at the competition.

 GENERAL REGULATIONS – READ CAREFULLY